Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 In an extremely high-contrast scene like this, I would prefer to process it in a RAW converter to have more control.

-But if you don’t mess around with RAW files, or if you need a photo straight out of camera now, D-Rng is great for high-contrast scenes.
+But if you don’t mess around with RAW files, or if you need a photo straight out of the camera now, D-Rng is great for high-contrast scenes.
 If you strive for perfect photos straight out of the camera, the Perfect Fujifilm In-Camera JPGs course is all about that.

 You can use the Highlight and Shadow tones options for further curve adjustments.

 You can also bracket the D-Rng settings.
 If you go into the main menu and select “BKT/Adv.
 SETTING”, then “BKT SELECT”, choose “DYNAMIC RANGE BKT”.
 Switch the drive mode into BKT and hold down the shutter.

 As long as you’ve set the minimum ISO required for DR400 (camera-dependent), the camera will make three exposures at all D-Rng levels.

 Does Dynamic Range affect the RAW file?

 Yes, D-Rng certainly does affect the RAW file, both in the exposure and how it’s handled.

 The ISO increase when using D-Rng will result in your sensor capture being “underexposed” from what it would be without using D-Rng (assuming the lowest possible ISO for both situations).
 If your ISO is already high (above either 500, 640, or 800, depending on camera generation), the light reaching the sensor will be the same regardless of the DR setting, but the data recorded to the RAW file will still be different.